theBlackBoxSociety/HTML-CSS-tutorial/02_html.md

 ### Structural elements

 These can help structuring your document but are not necessary.
 Some have a specific role and others have not.

+**The right element for the right job**

 - `<header>`: a block-level element at the top part of the page, which usually contains the main navigation, a logo, a tagline, ...
 Not to be confused with the `<head>` element.
 - `<footer>`: a block-level element at the bottom part of the page, which usually contains copyright info, links to social media, legal disclaimers, ...